In this article

 (-) Other Adjustments

-EBITDA: EBITDA is defined as Earnings before Interest, Taxes, Depreciation and Amortization excluding unusual items.
-It is a commonly used metric in valuation as a proxy for operating profitability.
-EBITDA gives us a clearer picture of profitability when comparing companies with different capital structures.
-You can find a detailed EBITDA explanation at this article.
+EBITDA: Earnings before Interest, Taxes, Depreciation, and Amortization, excluding unusual items.
+It is a commonly used metric in valuation since it gives analysts a clearer picture of operating profitability when comparing companies with different capital structures.
+It is equal to:

 (+) Net Interest Expense